abeldekat/lazyflex.nvim/README.md

 ### Important properties

-- `filter_import.kw`: when enabled, only import a selection of the _modules_ in use, thereby reducing the number of plugins to consider.
+- `filter_modules.kw`: when enabled, only import a selection of the _modules_ in use, thereby reducing the number of plugins to consider.
 See lazy.nvim's [import]
 - `kw`: a list of words matching names of plugins.